bookwyrm/html-component-vocabulary/README.md

 Components (usually) don't have any inherent size - they expand to fit their container (card, tab, accordion) or simply to fit their content (button, link).

+A component could have a defined size when used in some cases:

+* Fixed-width button to fit specific design criteria
+* `height` or `min-height` when a component is used in a tile layout (to enforce consistency).

 ### Usage

 If a component has a modifier, do we need to include the base class?
 If we